bsandrow/hacks/Readme.txt

     A quick way to launch a start or connect to a common gvim session (named using the current hostname; which allows gvim to not be confused be local commands trying to connect to remotely run sessions).

+incl-local-fonts - Include Local Fonts

+    Include local fonts in sub-directories of '~/.fonts/'.
+Meant to be run at X11 login/startup, though will work at anytime during an X11 session.
+It's not a permenant fix, it only makes the changes last until the end of the current session (which is why it's best just to add it as a startup item).